Chapter 7 — The Costliest Mistakes Veterans Make

 10. Key Takeaways for Veterans

-The financial stakes are enormous—smart decisions versus costly mistakes can differ by nearly $260,000 over retirement
+✓ The financial stakes are enormous—smart decisions versus costly mistakes can mean over $102,100 in documented savings over retirement

 11. What’s Coming Next